horizon-team-inc/forge-externals-plugin/README.md

 ensures that your external modules and their dependencies are included in the packaged app.

-here is example of `forge.config.ts`
+here is an example of `forge.config.ts`

 ```js
 ...